Irmohizam Ibrahim: Early life and education

 Irmohizam received his early education at Kelana Jaya 1 National Primary School and Bukit Bintang National Secondary School (L) in Petaling Jaya.
 Later, he received admission to a boarding school at Tengku Abdullah Science Secondary School, Raub, Pahang.

 He then pursued higher education at the International Islamic University of Malaysia (IIUM) and received an advanced diploma in law and a Bachelor of Law (Hons).
 He was active in co-curricular activities and an activist while he was still studying at IIUM.
 Later, he continued his Bachelor of Laws (Hons), Master of Law (LLM) and was awarded a Doctor of Philosophy (PhD) at Universiti Kebangsaan Malaysia (UKM).
 In 2019, he continued his studies and was awarded a Master of Business Administration (MBA) from Arshad Ayub Graduate Business School (AAGBS) at Universiti Teknologi MARA (UiTM).
 He continued to pursue a Master of Public Administration (MPA) at the Faculty of Economics & Administration, University of Malaya and has a Master of Science (Business & Administration) from the Universiti Pertahanan Nasional Malaysia (UPNM).
-He recently graduated from Asia e University in Doctor Business Administration (DBA) APEL (Q).
-He is currently pursuing his third PhD at Universiti Pertahanan Nasional Malaysia (UPNM) in Doctor of Philosophy (Management & Administration Defense).
+He graduated from Asia e University in Doctor Business Administration (DBA) APEL (Q).
+He recently got a third PhD at Universiti Pertahanan Nasional Malaysia (UPNM) in Doctor of Philosophy (Management & Administration Defense).

 He was also a former lecturer of law at the Faculty of Law, UiTM from 2008 to 2011.
 He has now been appointed adjunct professor of the School of Hospitality, Tourism & Events at Taylor's University and first Malaysian to become the visiting professor in Center of Malaysia Scholars, College of International Relations at Huaqiao University in China.
 Later, he has now been appointed as adjunct professor at DRB-HICOM University of Automotive Malaysia and adjunct professor, faculty of education in National University of Malaysia.
 In 2023, Irmohizam was appointed as the Pro-Chancellor 1 at Universiti Geomatika Malaysia making him the youngest Pro-Chancellor to be appointed.

 In addition, among the certificates obtained by him are from Harvard University where he studied China & Communism and Entrepreneurship in Emerging Economics.
 Irmohizam has also studied at Harvard Business School where he attended the 10th ASEAN Senior Management Development Program.
 Other certificates that he has obtained include Corporate Directors Training Program Fundamental (SSM), Marketing Strategy in Digital World Build High Impact Plans, High Impact Presentation Attested - Dale Carnegie & Associates, Inc (2011), Advocate & Solicator High Court in Malaya in 2001 and a Certificate of Achievement (The Economist) International.